-- □ An End Point Assessment will be carried out by an independent End Point Assessment organisation. - □ Certification of any qualifications achieved, including any End Point Assessment, and the issue of the apprenticeship completion certificate. - □ Further advice and guidance on your options for further progression, e.g., progressing on to the next level of apprenticeship if available and suitable.
+- ☐ An End Point Assessment will be conducted by an independent End Point Assessment organisation. - □ Certification of any qualifications achieved, including any End Point Assessment, and the issue of the apprenticeship completion certificate. - □ Further advice and guidance on your options for further progression, e.g., progressing on to the next level of apprenticeship, will be offered if available and suitable.